quantumcharleshill/quantumcharleshill/README.md

 Hi, I’m @quantumcharleshill

 I’m interested in things geeky, especially quantum computing.
 My current favourite language is Rust.
-When I'm not working I love to cycle touring, play chess and  orienteering.
+When I'm not working I love to go cycle touring, play chess and  orienteering.

 <!---
 quantumcharleshill/quantumcharleshill is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.